Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Testing Property Procedures and Methods.

-You may test our Custom Class Object by entering negative or 0 values as input to dblLength, and dblWidth Properties.
+You may test our Custom Class Object by entering negative or 0 values as input to the dblLength and dblWidth Properties.

-Our Area Calculation Class Object is now considered complete and we have tested and found it correctly working, wit the following VBA Function:
+Our Area Calculation Class Object is now considered complete, and we have tested and found it working correctly, with the following VBA Function:

 Public Function ClassTest2()